tytydraco/yessleep/out/I_had_one_job_The_Door_That_Folded_Me.md

 I banged on the window.
 "Hey.
 Hey!"
 I banged on it with both fists.
 "Somebody help her!
 Somebody!"
 But there was no one but me.

 My fingers tried finding the latch on the window.
-But as they moved pas the blinds, my fingertips like blindworms searched for an opening.
+But as they moved past the blinds, my fingertips like blindworms searched for an opening.
 Before finally realizing that this wasn't a window.
 Not really.
 None of them were.
 They were only single panels of glass staring from the outside in.

 I ran to the sliding door in the backyard.
 But I hesitated.
 My fingers were on the handle.
 And I could see her hand reaching out of the water.
 She was waving it frantically.
 Begging for help.